Wuhan exodus sparks virus hope despite mounting death toll

 The global economy is also on life support as governments pour in unprecedented sums to stem the worst crisis many countries have seen in a century.

-While Japan agreed a stimulus package worth around $1 trillion, a divided eurozone is battling over whether to pool debt for “coronabonds” to prop up the economy.
+While Japan agreed a stimulus package worth around $1 trillion, a divided eurozone failed to agree on a bailout plan for hard-hit members after 16 hours of talks.

+France’s economy shrank around six percent in the first quarter of this year, official data showed Wednesday — its worst performance since 1945.

 Individuals have also stepped in, with Twitter co-founder and chief executive Jack Dorsey committing $1 billion of his personal fortune to the coronavirus fight.

-And the stock market continued its rollercoaster ride, the Dow Jones index soaring around 1,000 points on Tuesday before ending up slightly lower.
+And the stock market continued its rollercoaster ride, with the Dow Jones index soaring around 1,000 points on Tuesday before ending slightly lower.

 – ‘Worst global crisis’ –

-Mohamed Said, a carpenter and father-of-three queueing for food parcels in Cairo, spoke for millions as he told AFP of his desperation.
+Mohamed Said, a carpenter and father-of-three queuing for food parcels in Cairo, spoke for millions as he told AFP of his desperation.

 “We don’t know how to feed our kids… and if, God forbid, something happens to any of them, I won’t be able to foot a hospital bill,” he said.